leollorca/tasks-tracker/README.md

 ### Acceptance criteria

-- Each task should have a "Done" button.
+- For each task, if the task is done, it should have a "Done" button else it should have a "Undone" button.
-- On the "Done" button is clicked, the task should be strikethrough.
+- Once the "Done" button is clicked, the task should be strikethrough.
+- Once the "Undone" button is clicked, the task should be unstrikethrough.

+## 05

+_As a user, I can visualize the created tasks when I come back on the app so I can preserve in time my tasks list._

+- All previously created tasks should appear in the list when I come back on the app.